Global Stocks Pause Ahead of Jobs Report

 Fears of contagion in emerging markets and ongoing trade tensions have helped push Asian and European stocks lower this week, with most major indexes set to close on a weekly loss.
 On Thursday the MSCI Emerging Markets Index fell into bear market territory, defined as a 20% drop from a recent peak.

-The Stoxx Europe 600 rose 0.1% in early trading, with the telecom and chemicals sectors leading gains.
+The Stoxx Europe 600 fell 0.1% in early trading, with the banking and travel-and-leisure sectors outperforming.

+Shares in Deutsche Bank fell 1.2% after reports that Chinese conglomerate HNA Group, one of the bank's largest shareholders, planned to sell its 7.6% stake in the bank.

 Futures pointed to an opening decline for U.S. stocks, as weak tech shares continued to pull down U.S. indexes.